Bilenie/code-refactor/README.md

 ##Credit

-  - Thanks to my SSA,Instructor/TA, and class mate for helping.
+  - Thanks to my SSA,Instructor,TA, and class mate for helping.
   - Recieved a feed back and was able to debug.

 ##License